AlfredBr/AARCH64-SIMD/README.md

 GPU (ILGPU, RTX)          14.0 ms  |  throughput 42,923.7 M it/s |  checksum 2185294.1219
 ```

-Throughput differences illustrate how multi-core execution and vectorization compound.
+Throughput differences illustrate how the performance benefits of multi-core execution and vectorization compound.
 Results vary with CPU architecture and thermal conditions, but the checksum should stay constant if the hardware supports IEEE-754 single-precision correctly.